ashutosh1919/context-cluster-pytorch/README.md

 We have already setup bash scripts for you which will automatically download the dataset for you and will start the training. `train.sh` contains the code which will download the training & validation data to `dataset` directory and will start training the model.

-These bash scripts are compatible for Paperspace workspace.
-But if you are running it elsewhere, then you will need to replace base path of the paths mentioned in these task files.
+These bash script is compatible to the Paperspace workspace.
+But if you are running it elsewhere, then you will need to replace base path of the paths mentioned in this script `train.sh`.

 Before you start the training, you can check & customize all the model arguments in `args.yaml` file.
 Especially, you may want to change the argument `model` to one of the following: `coc_tiny`, `coc_tiny_plain`, `coc_small`, `coc_medium`.
 These models differ by the number of layers (stages).